-The concept of a “whole child” also includes all of the child’s senses, naturally.
+The concept of a “whole child” includes all of the child’s senses, naturally.
 Steiner taught that human beings have twelve senses: “First, we have the four senses of touch, life, movement and balance.
 These senses are primarily permeated by will ...
 The next group of senses, namely smell, taste, sight and temperature are primarily senses of feeling ...
 I need to add that the sense of I and the senses of thought, hearing and speech are more cognitive senses....”
 Some parts of that quotation probably need clarification.
 The “sense of the I” is one’s sense of spiritual self-knowledge: “the spiritual sense of our Self.”
 As for “cognitive senses,” Steiner said that there are several ways for an individual to gain knowledge, including some that function while one is dreaming or asleep.
 Deep knowledge of the spirit world becomes available when one develops the necessary “organs” for clairvoyance: “You see, the organs of clairvoyance must be developed from within, but we develop our capacity for judgment in conjunction with the outer world....”

 To quote one of Steiner’s adherents on a related matter: Teachers can lead children along the correct developmental path by helping them to preserve, as much as possible, the “dream-like yet intensely real awareness of spiritual worlds” that children innately possess.
 This nearly unconscious psychic power is also a component of the “whole child.”

 Steiner set forth other interesting tenets concerning children’s faculties, their growth (e.g., the three seven-year-long stages of childhood development), and their temperaments (phlegmatic, melancholic, etc.: the ancient concept of humours).
 But we’ve already covered enough ground to make the point: A child attending a full-fledged Waldorf school will be educated in accordance with Steiner’s dubious theory of human nature.
 The effects on the child may be profound — profoundly harmful, if Steiner's theory is false.
 Emphasizing dreams and clairvoyance, as opposed to rational thought (which Steiner deemphasized and even dismissed), suggests that the Steiner approach is fundamentally flawed; certainly, it sets Waldorf education in opposition to most legitimate forms of education, which emphasize use of the brain.